Globular Clusters Formed within Dark Halos I: present-day abundance, distribution and kinematics: Orbits and dynamics of GCs

 Beyond the MW, for other external $\sim L_*$ galaxies (e.g. M31) one can apply spherical Jeans modelling to infer the missing components\footnote{In the case of M31 the GC spatial and velocity correlations are visually apparent \citep{Djorgovski_1997}, previously \citet{Veljanoski_2014} assumed an isotropic ($\beta=0$) velocity dispersion in the 30-100~kpc range.}, but the mass-anisotropy degeneracy introduces a large additional uncertainty \citep[e.g.][]{Diakogiannis_2014} that limits the utility of the $\beta$ measurements at present.
 Instead, the situation is more promising for GCs in cluster sized halos (which have correspondingly many more GCs) and \citet{Zhu_2014,Napolitano_2014} and \citet{Spitler_2012} have inferred anisotropy profiles from these for M87, NGC~5846 and NGC~1407 respectively, with $M_{200} \approx 10^{13}$~-$10^{15}$~\Msun, which we show in grey curves and symbols for comparison in Fig.~\ref{fig:beta}.
 Note that for the Virgo cluster there is some additional uncertainty in that the cluster may not be relaxed \citep{Binggeli_1987, Strader_2011}.

 Taken at face value, Fig.~\ref{fig:beta} suggests that GCs formed cosmologically in their own dark matter halos prior to infall into their (larger) present day hosts would have a larger radial velocity anisotropy than is observed for real systems.
 However we caution that one cannot make strong conclusions due to the size of the uncertainty in observations and the fact that our predictions are for MW-mass systems and observational constraints are only available for larger group and cluster halos.

 Regardless, it seems interesting that at large radii several observations suggest tangential velocity anisotropy (i.e. $\beta<0$), which seems difficult to accommodate in this scenario.
 In fact, radial anisotropies (especially at large radii) are not limited to this model only.
 For instance one would also expect this if GCs were formed either in the main galaxy and ejected (since GCs with a distant orbital apocentre would still be expected to have a near pericentre and thus a nearly radial orbit) and similarly if outer GCs were stripped from satellites (which would also need to be on quite radial orbits to be significantly affected by tidal disruption during close pericentre passages).
 Mechanisms such as preferential destruction of GCs on radial orbits can be invoked, but as we saw earlier this is expected to affect only a modest fraction, and as such observations suggesting tangential anisotropies beyond 20\% of $R_{200}$ remain a puzzle.
+This unusual dynamical arrangement of GCs seems reminiscent of the `planes of (accreted) satellites' of M31 \citep{Koch_2006} - an arrangement that in \lcdm\ is unlikely although not exceptional \citep{Cautun_2015}.